What happened in 2009?

 - In 2009 the state-funded SSP portion of grants to SSI recipients were cut from $233 a month to $156 a month for individuals and from $568 a month to $396.20 a month for couples.

-- The SSI/SSP caseload has climbed by nearly 72,000 people since 2007 as more Californians were pushed into poverty by the recession, yet the state spends $1.4 billion less today than it did in 2007, after adjusting for inflation, for a total of just $2.5 billion.
+- The SSI/SSP caseload has climbed by over 30,000 people since 2007 as more Californians were pushed into poverty by the recession, yet the state spends $1.6 billion (about 40%) less today than it did in 2007, after adjusting for inflation, for a total of just $2.6 billion.

 - At the same time, the Cost of Living Adjustment to the SSP was repealed